 Make the lemon curd filling

-- In the meantime soak gelatin sheet into cold water
+- In the meantime, soak the gelatin sheet into cold water

-- After about 8-10 minutes the mixture starts to thicken like custard (mixture will reach around 80C /176F) Remove from heat and mix in gelatin sheet
+- After about 8-10 minutes the mixture starts to thicken like custard (mixture will reach around 80C /176F).
+Remove the cream from the heat and mix the gelatin sheet in

 - Pour the cooked curd through a sieve

-- Mix in room temperature butter in small chunks one by one, makes sure it is fully incorporated before adding the next butter chunk
+- Mix in room temperature butter in small chunks, making sure it is fully incorporated before adding the next butter chunk

 - Pour curd into a shallow container and place plastic wrap directly on top so it is touching the top of the curd.
-Let it set few hours in the fridge
+Let it set 6 hours in the fridge

 Earl Grey macaron shells